 MSPs must also determine whether to employ a “per-device” or “per-user” pricing structure, which charges clients a fixed price for managed services based on either the number of devices or the number of users in a given environment.
 Both approaches have their own respective pros and cons.

-Modern managed IT services and RMM software continue to shape the technology side of today’s SMB market.
+Modern managed IT services continue to shape the technology side of today’s SMB market.
 SMBs increasingly need IT to keep the wheels turning, and to compete with larger organizations.
 To ensure long-term growth potential and opportunity to scale, MSPs today should consider:

-- Partnering with an RMM provider who offers centralized leadership, supporting their business with training, education and expertise
+- Partnering with a provider who offers centralized leadership, supporting their business with training, education and expertise

-- Choosing an RMM platform that supports diverse environments, including fully-virtualized and hybrid cloud infrastructures.
+- Choosing a platform that supports diverse environments, including fully-virtualized and hybrid cloud infrastructures.

-- Leveraging RMM and connected tools via a single pane of glass, to streamline daily operations without the headache of managing multiple dashboards
+- Leveraging remote monitoring management and connected tools via a single pane of glass, to streamline daily operations without the headache of managing multiple dashboards

-- Letting the RMM software automatically handle routine tasks, like patch management, antivirus definition updates and script scheduling, so you can focus on core operations and business growth
+- Letting the solution automatically handle routine tasks, like patch management, antivirus definition updates and script scheduling, so you can focus on core operations and business growth

-- Finding an RMM solution backed by a strong network operations center (NOC) by finding a partner with a strong technical staff and infrastructure in place, you can redirect your most talented technicians toward your most important projects
+- Finding a solution backed by a strong network operations center (NOC) by finding a partner with a strong technical staff and infrastructure in place, you can redirect your most talented technicians toward your most important projects